brenocbmnz/brenocbmnz/README.md

 <h3 align="center">Full Stack - Computer Science Student - Intern</h3>

-I’m currently working on [a system](https://github.com/brenocbmnz/sistema-req-provas) for a school that helps track the info and generate reports of students that need to retake tests.
+I’m working on [a system](https://github.com/brenocbmnz/sistema-req-provas) for a school that helps track the info and generate reports of students that need to retake tests.

 Currently learning PHP and Laravel.